iranathan/osiris-glr/README.md

-# osiris-glr
+# osiris.js
 API wrapper for osiris (in Grafisch Lyceum Rotterdam)

 ## Features
 * Fetching personalia (personal information).
 * Fetching agenda.
-* More to come.
+* More to come...

 ## Installation
 The library can be installed through npm
 ```
-npm i osiris-glr
+npm i osiris.js
 ```

 ## How to get authentication token